alexeyraspopov/flux-stateful/readme.md

 		}
 	});

-*NOTE: ImmutableJS is not required.*
+*NOTE: ImmutableJS is not required but recommended.*

+If you don't use constants or don't want to use ES6 just use plain old literal notation:

+	module.exports = FluxStore(AppDispatcher, {
+		// ...

+		'todo:create': function(action){
+			// ...
+		}
+	});

-If you're using custom data types and want store to publish POJO then you can use `serialize` method.
+If you're using custom data types and want store to publish POJO then you should use `serialize` method.
 It will be called each time when store needs to emit new value.

 	FluxStore(AppDispatcher, {
 		getInitialState(){